intheswr/hikari/README.md

 > hikari is in a very early alpha stage. any bugs encountered can be sent to nina#4321

 ## instructions
-first off, download the latest release.
+first off, download the latest release, and put it inside it's own folder.

-to use this, you'll need to obtain both your osu! session token and your xsrf token.
+after you have downloaded hikari, you'll need to obtain both your osu! session token and your xsrf token.

 you will find these two tokens by opening developer tools (F12 on your keyboard) and heading to the "storage" tab. clicking on "Cookies" and opening the "osu.ppy.sh" tab will reveal both of these values. double click on the value section of each token, and paste them into their respective place in the "config.yaml" file.